bo1623/bo1623.github.io/_posts/2019-10-12-react_project_-_the_podcast_app.markdown

 Now you might be thinking, to what purpose would I need these components and action creators?
 So let's dive into some of my app features:

 Let's start off with my homepage.
-Over here I've included a short desciption of the app's features and included a "Listen Now" button right below it.
+Over here I've included a short description of the app's features and included a "Listen Now" button right below it.
 This button enables the user to randomly generate a podcast episode by sending a GET fetch request to the API provider ([listennotes.com](https://www.listennotes.com/)) , the returned podcast JSON is then used to update our redux state and render this podcast episode on the DOM

 <blockquote class="imgur-embed-pub" lang="en" data-id="zl97ElX"><a href="//imgur.com/zl97ElX">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>